sachhyamkajishakya-web/esewa_flutter_module_demo/README.md

 7. These should intall all required dependencies and auto-generated files.

-**Note:** You must find env directory inside lin directory.
+**Note:** You must find env directory inside lib directory.
 Create three different files with names .env.dev, .env.stg and .env.prod

 Within these files please add this key-value